thomst/django-admin-csvexport/README.rst

 Todo
 ====
-* Implement a test-suite and setup continuous integration with travis.
+* Setup continuous integration with travis.
+* Support for ManyToManyFields.